sql-machine-learning/elasticdl/docs/designs/ps_design.md

 **Push Gradients**

-As introduced above, after backward-pass, workers push gradients to PS.
+As introduced above, after backward-pass, a worker shards the gradients in the same way as the corresponding variables and push them to PS pods.
 PS is responsible for using these gradients to update model parameters.

 Here is the RPC call definition for pushing gradients.